liuandy1207/notes/topics/linuxTerminal.md

 # EMBEDDED COMMAND
 $([COMMAND_EXPRESSION])    # gets executed first in an expression, then replaced by its output in the expression

-ctrl + l            # clear screen (by scrolling down)
+ctrl + a            # go to the beginning of the line ctrl + e            # go to the end of the line option + ←          # jump word left option + →          # jump word right ctrl + l            # clear screen (by scrolling down)

 ```